[Solved]: Font Awesome icons not showing on my website

 </script>

-If all the above tests indicate that Font Awesome is loaded well on your website, proceed to the other probable causes below.
+Depending on your version, if the above tests indicate that Font Awesome is loaded well on your website, proceed to the other probable causes below.

 2. Versions conflict